emm-jay-ahh/terminal_t1a3/README.md

 sudo pip install simple-term-menu
 ```

-It is recommended to install this python library with sudo privileges to avoid any issues when first launching net-tools.
+It is recommended to install this python library with sudo privileges to avoid any issues when first launching netwhack.

 <br />